 Notes on Upgrading Datomic On-Prem to v1.0.6726

-After the exciting news from the Clojure/conj that Datomic is now free, I was excited to get home and upgrade and access newer features and high-availability.
-Herein are notes from how that upgrade process went that I help will be helpful to anyone else upgrading, including difficulties I had running the official Datomic AMIs.
+After the news from the Clojure/conj that Datomic is now free, I was excited to get home and upgrade and access newer features and high-availability.
+Herein are notes from how that upgrade process went that I hope will be helpful to anyone else upgrading, including difficulties I had running the official Datomic AMIs.

 The system I was running was using the very old Datomic On-Prem 0.9.5544 version.
 Your mileage may vary upgrading from different versions, but I was impressed that the large version jump didn’t seem to cause any issues.